 A parent would reach for this book when preparing to welcome a child through international adoption or when looking for a way to explain a child's early origins within an adoptive family.
 It addresses the emotional need for a 'founding story' that emphasizes how much a child was wanted and dreamed of long before they arrived home.
 The narrative follows a couple's journey of preparation, from dreaming of a baby born in a far-off land to the joyful moment of their first meeting.
 This gentle story uses Karen Katz's signature bright illustrations to convey complex themes of patience and global connection in a way that is accessible for toddlers and preschoolers.
 Parents will appreciate the focus on the emotional bond that exists even across oceans.
 It serves as a beautiful tool to reassure children of their belonging and the intentionality behind their family's creation, making it a staple for inclusive home libraries.

-A 3-year-old who was adopted internationally and is beginning to ask questions about where they came from or what happened before they lived in their current house.
+A 3-year-old who is beginning to ask questions about their early life or how they joined their family.
 It is perfect for a child who needs a concrete visual for the 'airplane trip' aspect of their history.

-This book is very straightforward and can be read cold.
-However, parents should be prepared to supplement the story with their own photos, as the book may prompt children to ask about their own specific 'arrival' details.
+This book is very straightforward and can be read without preparation.
+However, parents may want to have photos or stories about the child's early life and journey to their family available, as the book may prompt questions about those experiences.
 A parent might reach for this after a child asks, 'Was I in your tummy?' or when a child expresses curiosity about their 'first' day with the family.

 Toddlers (age 2) will enjoy the bright patterns and repetitive, soothing language.
 Older children (ages 5 to 6) will pick up on the geographic distance and the concept of 'waiting' as an act of love.

-Unlike many adoption books that are text-heavy or overly sentimental, Katz uses folk-art inspired illustrations and simple prose that centers the child's perspective of being 'chosen' and 'awaited' without becoming clinically focused on the process.
+Unlike many books about adoption that are text-heavy or overly sentimental, Katz uses folk-art inspired illustrations and simple prose that centers the child's perspective of being 'chosen' and 'awaited' without becoming clinically focused on the process. """

 The story depicts a couple who dreams of a baby born in a distant land.
 They prepare their home, wait with anticipation, and eventually travel by plane to meet their new child.
 The book concludes with the joyful union of the family and the promise of a life together.